reckertz/klipivot/README.md

    ## Sources
    Data from the following sources can be controlled and analyzed
-   - <a href="https://data.icos-cp.eu/portal/#{%22filterCategories%22:{%22level%22:[1,2],%22theme%22:[%22atmosphere%22],%22project%22:[%22icos%22]}}" target="_blank" rel="noreferrer noopener">ICOS</a> Integrated Carbon Observation System, on the page you have to choose the CO2-Data hourly
+   - <a href="https://data.icos-cp.eu/portal/#{%22filterCategories%22:{%22level%22:[1,2],%22theme%22:[%22atmosphere%22],%22project%22:[%22icos%22]}}">ICOS</a> Integrated Carbon Observation System, on the page you have to choose the CO2-Data hourly
-   - more to come
-     - ICOS meteorological data
+  - <a href=https://data.icos-cp.eu/portal/#%7B%22filterCategories%22%3A%7B%22project%22%3A%5B%22icos%22%5D%2C%22stationclass%22%3A%5B%22ICOS%22%5D%2C%22theme%22%3A%5B%22atmosphere%22%5D%2C%22type%22%3A%5B%22atcMtoL2DataObject%22%5D%7D%7D>ICOS</a> Integrated Carbon Observation System, on the page you have to choose the Meteo-Data hourly
-     - NOAA GML Global Monitoring Laboratory with hourly CO2-Data and meteorological data
+  - <a href=https://gml.noaa.gov/aftp/data/greenhouse_gases/co2/in-situ/surface/>NOAA-CO2</a>NOAA GML Global Monitoring Laboratory with hourly CO2-Data
-     - GHCN Global Historical Climatology Network with hourly data
+  - <a href=https://gml.noaa.gov/aftp/data/meteorology/in-situ/>NOAA-Meteo</a>NOAA GML Global Monitoring Laboratory with hourly Meteo-Data

    ## Features
    - data files are analzed in steps